Satyagraha: Means and ends

-Satyagraha versus duragraha
+Versus duragraha

 The essence of satyagraha is that it seeks to eliminate antagonisms without harming the antagonists themselves, as opposed to violent resistance, which is meant to cause harm to the antagonist.
 A satyagrahi therefore does not seek to end or destroy the relationship with the antagonist, but instead seeks to transform or "purify" it to a higher level.
 A euphemism sometimes used for satyagraha is that it is a "silent force" or a "soul force" (a term also used by Martin Luther King Jr. during his famous "I Have a Dream" speech).
 It arms the individual with moral power rather than physical power.
 Satyagraha is also termed a "universal force," as it essentially "makes no distinction between kinsmen and strangers, young and old, man and woman, friend and foe."

 Gandhi contrasted satyagraha (holding on to truth) with "duragraha" (holding on by force), as in protest meant more to harass than enlighten opponents.
 He wrote: "There must be no impatience, no barbarity, no insolence, no undue pressure.
 If we want to cultivate a true spirit of democracy, we cannot afford to be intolerant.
 Intolerance betrays want of faith in one's cause."

 Civil disobedience and non-cooperation as practised under satyagraha are based on the "law of suffering", a doctrine that the endurance of suffering is a means to an end.
 This end usually implies a moral uplift or progress of an individual or society.
 Therefore, the non-cooperation of satyagraha is in fact a means to secure the cooperation of the opponent that is consistent with truth and justice.

-Large-scale usage of satyagraha
+Large-scale usage

 When using satyagraha in a large-scale political conflict involving civil disobedience, Gandhi believed that the satyagrahis must undergo training to ensure discipline.
 He wrote that it is "only when people have proved their active loyalty by obeying the many laws of the State that they acquire the right of Civil Disobedience."

 He therefore made part of the discipline that satyagrahis: